Recyled stretch film

 Ultimately, you can minimise your ecological footprint with this recycled stretch film because you use less virgin stretch film.
 Customers are very pleased with the steps we’re taking.
 Because our actions really show that we take the issue seriously.”

 As said before, the development of films using recycled material continues.
-That’s also a clear dot on the horizon for AFP.
+That’s also a clear dot on the horizon for Trioworld.
 “We want to develop a high-quality stretch film which contains a high percentage of recycled materials,” says Wels.
 Well, work is underway.